merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 ```

 ### Installation for developers (you're a wizard, arry)

+{:.notice}
+This is the best option to keep up-to-date with day-to-day updates from anvi'o developers.

 If you are planning to do this, you really need no introductions, but I will give you one anyway.
 Clone the codebase into a `$DIR` you like: